glycerine/gosimnet/README.md

-It could use review/other eyes on its net.Conn.Read() and Write() methods to catch or anticipate cases that are not yet handled.
+It could use review/other eyes on its net.Conn.Read() and Write() methods to catch or anticipate cases that are not yet handled, and more tests.

 https://github.com/glycerine/gosimnet/blob/master/simnet_server.go#L183